Anoopjot/CampusExplorer/README.md

   }
 }
 ```
-Again check for Board choose ATtiny85 and programmer as Arduino as ISP.
+* check for Board choose "ATtiny85" and programmer as "Arduino as ISP".
 And upload the code.

 ## 3 Wiring the circuit